- What is positive parenting?

 When positive parenting becomes a way of living from early years, here is how it can help you and your child (1):

 - Strong bonding: Positive parenting focuses on recognizing positive behavior rather than criticizing the negative one.
 When you reward positive behavior in your child through love, guidance and appreciation, it encourages them to do better.
+When you focus more on the positive, you tend to get more positive behaviors from your teen.

 - Secure attachment: When you are protective of your child and reassure that you are there for them anytime they need you, you make them feel secure.
 This attachment promotes healthy development.
 It builds resilience in your child and makes them confident.